Death of Molly Russell

-In November 2017, Molly Russell, a fourteen-year-old British schoolgirl from Harrow, London, was found dead by her parents.
+In November 2017, Molly Russell, a fourteen-year-old British schoolgirl from Harrow, London, was found dead in her bedroom by her parents.
 In an inquest, the coroner stated that she had died from an act of self-harm following depression and the results of social media consumption, including material on Instagram and Pinterest.
 She also had a Twitter account in which she documented her growing depression.

 Life

 Russell had been a pupil at Hatch End High School.
 At the inquest, the school's head teacher expressed shock that she was able to access distressing online content.
 Her parents stated that she had never shown any previous signs of struggle and was doing very well in school.
 It was revealed at the inquest that in the six months prior to her death, 2,100 of 16,300 pieces of content she had interacted with on Instagram were on topics such as self-harm, depression, and suicide.
 It was also noted that throughout her experience on social media, there were never any warning signs about the information she viewed on these platforms.